 In every project there are some points of discussion, and this projects is no exception.

 Most of the tubers of the orchids are unidentified.
-So during this project they only can be used to train the neural network to see differences between orchid tubers and Look-a-Like tubers.
-When more of the tubers are identified correctly it is possible to use the pictures to train the neural network to find different genera or even species.
+During this project they only can be used to train the neural network to see differences between orchid tubers and Look-a-Like tubers.
+When more of the tubers are identified correctly, it is possible to use the pictures to train the neural network to find different genera or even species.

 References